department-of-veterans-affairs/vets-website/content/pages/health-care/about-va-health-care/dental-care.md

 **You may qualify for:** Dental care that a VA dental care provider concludes is needed to meet certain needs or goals.

-**To get this care, a VA dental care provider must conclude it's needed to do at least one of these things:**
+**To get this care, a VA dental care provider must conclude it's needed to achieve at least one of these goals:**

 - Make it possible for you to be in the vocational rehab program, **or**
 - Make it possible for you to reach the goals of your vocational rehab program, **or**